tobias-weiss-ai-xr/opendesk-edu/README.md

 [HelmDiff](https://github.com/databus23/helm-diff)
 - Volume provisioner supporting RWO (read-write-once)
 - Certificate handling with [cert-manager](https://cert-manager.io/)
-- [Istio](https://istio.io/) is currently required to deploy and operate OX AppSuite8, we are working with Open-Xchange to get rid of this dependency.
+- [Istio](https://istio.io/) is currently required to deploy and operate OX AppSuite8, we are talking to Open-Xchange and will try to get rid of this dependency.

 #### TLS Certificate